AuraQ/AutoCompleteForMendix/README.md

 ## Strings
 - **Placeholder text:** The text to be shown in the dropdown when no item has been selected.
 - **'Input too short' text**: The string to display if the minimum input length has not been reached.
 Value can make use of tokens ${minLength} for minimum length setting and ${remainLength} for the number of characters remaining before the search executes
+- **'No results found' text:** The text to be shown in the dropdown when a search returns no results.

 ## Events
 - **On change**: The microflow that will be run when an item is selected or the control is cleared.